KOI-4878.01: Host star

 KOI-4878 is a G-type main-sequence star, more precisely of spectral class G4V.
 It has an apparent magnitude of 12.37 and is located in the constellation of Draco.
 The star has a mass of 1.009±0.129 solar mass, a radius of 1.131±0.059 solar radius and an effective temperature of 5674±125 K. Its age is estimated at 6.1±2.5 billion years, older than the Solar System.

 Exoplanet detection

 An analysis of the Kepler space telescope's data from its first to the twelve quarter revealed three possible transit events equally spaced in time.
 A post-analysis in the Sixteen quarter showed that the events happened within a period of 449 days, they had a duration of 12 and half hours and a transit depth of 94 ppm.

 Characteristics

-KOI-4878.01 has a slightly larger radius than Earth: 1.02 Earth radii.
-Its mass has not been measured, and is estimated to be somewhere between 0.4 - 3.0 Earth masses; likely about 0.99 Earth masses.
-The planet has an equilibrium temperature of 257 K, compared to the 255 K of Earth.
+Size, mass, temperature

-The host star's age of 6.1±2.5 billion years suggest the planet had more time for life to evolve than Earth did.
-As of such, some astronomers speculate that it may be more suitable for intelligent life than Earth.
+KOI-4878.01 has a slightly larger radius than the Earth: 1.02 Earth radii.
+Its mass has not been measured, but it is estimated to be somewhere between 0.4 - 3.0 Earth masses; most likely around 0.99 Earth masses.
+The planet has an equilibrium temperature of 257 K. For reference, the equilibrium temperature of the Earth is 255 K.